tebogo222/TeslaLanding/README.md

 ## License & credits

 - License: MIT
-- Designed with inspiration from Tesla product pages; implemented by the repository owner.
+- Designed with inspiration from Tesla product pages; implemented by Tebogo Musi.

 ---

-If you'd like, I can also:
-- Add a `LICENSE` file with the MIT text.
-- Generate and add a `images/screenshot.png` preview image.
-- Add a `package.json` with a `start` script that runs a local static server.

-Tell me which you'd like next and I'll add it.